3052/google/blog/2023-07/genymotion.md

 # GenyMotion

-Create Virtual device using Android version 6.0.0.
+Create Virtual device using Android version 6.0.0 (API 23).
 Install Open GApps.
 Then click Restart now.
-If you have trouble at this point, you might need to End
+If you have trouble at this point, you might need to End task:
-task:

 ~~~
 C:\Program Files\Genymobile\Genymotion\tools\adb.exe